+ASCP certified

-ASCP certified Medical Laboratory Technicians may qualify to take the Medical Laboratory Scientist exam after completing a B.S. and two subsequent years of full-time work experience or by completing a B.S. in Medical Laboratory Science from a NAACLS accredited program.
+Medical Laboratory Technicians may qualify to take the Medical Laboratory Scientist exam after completing a B.S. and two subsequent years of full-time work experience or by completing a B.S. in Medical Laboratory Science from a National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) accredited program.